raku-community-modules/Net-SMTP/README.md

-P6-Net-SMTP
+Net-SMTP
 ===========

-A pure-perl6 implementation of a SMTP client.
+A pure Raku implementation of a SMTP client.

 This module includes two different modes of operation: raw mode (sending raw SMTP commands), and a simple mode (just send this email!).